Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Giants stats and trends

-- New York has played eight games, with five wins against the spread.
+- New York has five wins against the spread in eight games this year.

-- The Giants have an against the spread record of 4-2 in their six games when underdogs by 3.5 points or more this season.
+- So far this year, the Giants have been installed as underdogs by a 3-point margin or more seven times and are 5-2 ATS in those games.

-- New York's games this season have eclipsed the over/under three times in nine opportunities (33.3%).
+- New York's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).

-- When New York scores more than 23.7 points, it is 3-0 against the spread and 2-1 overall.
+- New York is 3-0 against the spread and 2-1 overall when the team scores more than 23.7 points.

-- In games that New York piles up more than 354.0 yards, the team is 2-1 against the spread and 1-2 overall.
+- New York is 2-1 against the spread and 1-2 overall when the team totals more than 354.0 yards.

 - This season the Giants have turned the ball over 10 times, one more than the Raiders' takeaways (9).